semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ![Semgrep Assistant generating a potential fix](/img/semgrep-assistant-autofix.png) *Figure*.
 Semgrep Assistant generates a potential fix.

-The finding's details also includes a link to the PR or MR comment with the autofix, so you can go to the PR or MR, where you can directly commit the autofix.
+The finding's details also include a link to the PR or MR comment with the autofix, so you can go to the PR or MR, where you can directly commit the autofix.

 ### Priority inbox